Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 This is the nervous system changing state.

-Brain Waves Change With Prolonged Relaxation
+Brain Waves and Hormones Change With Prolonged Relaxation

 When we are working and thinking, the brain is in an alert state.